 Asteya – abstention from theft

 Aparigraha – abstention from greed

-We are all works of art in motion and most of us are working towards bettering ourselves in some way or another.
+We are all works of art in motion.
 I would encourage everyone reading this blog to take their yoga and meditation practice into the world.
 We sure could use more self-awareness around the way things have been happening and we all contribute to that no matter how big or small our circle of influence is.